Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Economics

 Summary: The interdisciplinary Master’s program in Economics and Political Science, “Governance of Societies and Territories in Transition” (GSTT), offers high-level training in both disciplines.
-Open to students with a strong background in the social sciences, it prepares them for careers of the future in evolving sectors.
-The curriculum has been designed with an eye toward the major challenges that are transforming the organization of our societies and territories.
-The program offers online courses (content, videos, and quizzes) so that students admitted to the first year of this Master’s program can acquire, in advance, the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.
+Open to students with a solid background in the social sciences, it will prepare them for careers of the future in evolving sectors.
+The curriculum has been designed with an eye toward the major challenges that are transforming the organization of our societies and regions.
+The program offers online courses (course materials, videos, and quizzes) so that students admitted to the first year of this Master’s program can acquire, in advance, the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.

 Economics and Programming: Unlocking Students' Potential with Xcas: